nic0michael/RabbitMQProducerMicroservice/DesignPattern.md

   * Using Mockito any changes in the Requests and responses will require debugging to fix broken unit tests
   * Any changes in the Requests and responses will be easy to change in the Mock Service methods

-### We can now use the same Mock classes for doing BDD Tasting and so simplifying the testing
+### We can now use the same Mock classes for doing BDD Testing and so simplifying the testing